 We recommend that an unlimited number of deer, either sex, be taken in overpopulated areas.
-Also, we support control of other wildlife species including geese, ducks, cattle egrets, feral hogs, and elk on depredation of farmers' crops.
+Also, we support control of other wildlife species including geese, ducks, cattle egrets, feral hogs, and elk in order to protect farmers' crops, livestock and fences in all Oklahoma counties.